-both toward the nucleus and away from it.
-This may indicate that the inner dozen parsecs of M32 is deficient in nitrogen, but confirming evidence is needed to be sure about this.
-The only other discontinuity present in M32, which has famously flat color gradients except in the ultraviolet, is in the surface brightness profile at 2 arcsec radius.
+The data reach slightly beyond 1 R_e along the major axis of M32, an angular distance of 44".4, or a physical distance of 164 pc.
+Only the CN indices show much evidence of nonmonotonic behavior by reaching a maximum about 4" from the nucleus and decreasing both toward the nucleus and away from it.
+This may indicate that the inner dozen pc of M32 are deficient in nitrogen, but confirming evidence is needed to be sure about this.
+The only other discontinuity present in M32, which has famously flat color gradients except in the ultraviolet, is in the surface brightness profile at 2" radius.
 No echo of this profile break is seen in stellar population indicators.

-The mean age of the M32 nucleus is consistent with other studies: $\sim 4$ Gyr.
-The mean age increases with radius, to 9-10 Gyr at 1 $R_e$ .
+The mean age of the M32 nucleus, ~ 4 Gyr, is consistent with other studies.
+The mean age increases with radius to 8-10 Gyr at 1 R_e .
 Correction for abundance ratios ages the nucleus to 4.7 Gyr.
-The nuclear abundance is slightly supersolar but fades rapidly to approximately [M/H]=-0.25 at 1 $R_e$ .
+The nuclear abundance is slightly supersolar but fades rapidly to approximately [M/H]=-0.25 at 1 R_e .
 The differential radial trend is more certain than the zero point.

-Different from almost every other elliptical, M32 has [Mg/Fe] subsolar in its dominant stellar population, about -0.18 dex.
-Other abundance results are: [C/M]=+0.077, [N/M]=-0.13, $[Fe/M]\approx0.0$ , and [Na/M]=+0.12.
-Other elements considered by Tripicco & Bell (1995) do not show convincing evidence of enhancement: Although the fit slightly preferred [Cr/M]=-0.15 and [Ti/M]=-0.2, these elements are consistent with [X/M]=0, along with O, Ca, and Si, because the Lick indices are not very sensitive to abundance changes in these elements.
+Different from almost every other elliptical galaxy, M32 has [Mg/Fe] subsolar in its dominant stellar population, about -0.18 dex.
+Other abundance results are [C/M]=+0.077, [N/M]=-0.13, $[Fe/M]\approx0.0$, and [Na/M]=+0.12.
+Other elements considered by TB95 do not show convincing evidence of enhancement: although the fit slightly preferred [Cr/M]=-0.15 and [Ti/M]=-0.2, these elements are consistent with [X/M]=0, along with O, Ca, and Si, because the Lick indices are not very sensitive to abundance changes in these elements.

-Despite its astrophysical importance, oxygen cannot yet be measured.
-Given the fact that all of the various age diagnostic diagrams were splendidly self-consistent, oxygen is either near the solar ratio or its abundance is not important for the structure of metal-rich stars.
-If the former, then M32's abundance mixture is much closer to the solar neighborhood than giant ellipticals.
-Nucleosynthetic theory has trouble predicting Na yields, but large portions of the N and C abundance are thought to come from mass-loss in intermediate mass stars.
+Despite its astrophysical importance, oxygen cannot vet be measured.
+Given the fact that all of the various age diagnostic diagrams were splendidly self-consistent, oxygen is either near the solar ratio or its abundance is not important for the structure of metalrich stars.
+If the former is true, then M32's abundance mixture is much closer to the solar neighborhood than that of giant elliptical galaxies.
+Nucleosynthetic theory has trouble predicting Na yields, but large portions of the N and C abundance are thought to come from mass loss in intermediate-mass stars.
 Using this as a handle, it seems simple enough to invent schemes in which the timing of winds or the presence of a black hole could alter the abundances of these common elements.
 Future work should replicate the suspicious CN index drop near the nucleus of M32.
 More flexible and internally consistent stellar population models of the type proposed in Worthey (1998) would solidify the age and abundance ratio results presented here.

 The author gratefully acknowledges a suggestion from J. Kormendy to correlate the light profile of M32 with stellar population indicators and hopes he will forgive the negative result.
 J. J. González kindly provided his gradient data in electronic form.
-M. Houdashelt, M. Briley, E. Baron, and A. Kunth all provided synthetic spectra to confirm the TB95 overestimate of the effects of carbon.
-This work was supported by grant HF-1066.01-94A awarded by the Space Telescope Science Institute which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA under Contract NAS5-26555, by Washington State University, and also by the National Science Foundation under grant number 0307487.
+M. Houdashelt, M. Briley, E. Baron, and A. Kunth each separately provided synthetic spectra to confirm the TB95 overestimate of the effects of carbon.
+This work was supported by grant HF-1066.01-94A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA under contract NAS5-26555; by Washington State University; and also by the National Science Foundation under grant 0307487.